KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 Once the `tokenid` disappears from the mempool the transaction is mined.

 If this asset chain were receiving full dPoW security services, at this point it would be appropriate to wait for notarization.
-We can use [getinfo](../komodo-api/control.html#getinfo) and watch for the `notarizations` property to increase:
+We can use [getinfo](../komodo-api/control.html#getinfo) to watch for the `notarizations` property to increase:

 ```
 ./komodo-cli -ac_name=HELLOWORLD getinfo